matrix-org/matrix-spec/content/client-server-api/modules/mentions.md

 example, this may be done by changing the background color of the mention to indicate that it is different from a normal link.

-If the current user is mentioned in a message (either by a mention as defined in this module or by a push rule), the client should show that mention differently from other mentions, such as by using a red background color to signify to the user that they were mentioned.
+If the current user is mentioned in a message, the client should show that mention differently from other mentions, such as by using a red background color to signify to the user that they were mentioned.

 When clicked, the mention should navigate the user to the appropriate user or room information.

+TODO Behavior with replies.

+TODO Behavior with edits.

+TODO Always include `m.mentions` property.

 {{% boxes/note %}}
 Similar to legacy [matrix.to URLs](/appendices/#matrixto-navigation),